Disclosure: this site is reader-supported. When you buy through links on our site, we may earn a small commission, at no extra cost to you.

-Cats scratching furniture is a cat behavior problem that stems from instinct, pure and simple.
+Cats scratching furniture is a cat behavior problem stemming from instinct, pure and simple.
 A little cat behavior training will teach him what is allowed in the house, and what is not.

-For example, we rarely find our cats on our kitchen counter.
+For example, we very rarely find our cats on our kitchen counter.
 They know it's not allowed.

 Cats need to sharpen their claws.
 Why?
-In the wild, they need those claws for hunting, as we know.
+In the wild, they need those sharp claws for hunting, as we know.